donganzh/baller-ai/README.md

-## Getting started with Next.js and Replicate
+## Getting started with EcoValuator Tools Developed By Baller AI

-This is a [Next.js](https://nextjs.org/) template project that's preconfigured to work with Replicate's API.
+This is a [Next.js](https://nextjs.org/) project that's preconfigured to work with Replicate's API.

 You can use this as a quick jumping-off point to build a web app using Replicate's API, or you can recreate this codebase from scratch by following the guide at [replicate.com/docs/get-started/nextjs](https://replicate.com/docs/get-started/nextjs)